telerik/fiddler-everywhere-docs/knowledge-base/live-traffic-pane.md

 # Live Traffic Grid

-The **Live Traffic pane** provides essential features of Fiddler Everywhere including the captured traffic visualized within the **Live Traffic grid**.
+The **Traffic pane** provides essential features of Fiddler Everywhere including the captured traffic visualized within the **Live Traffic grid**.

 Live traffic summarizes each captured session that shows in the **Live Traffic** grid.
 It also provides functionalities to work with these sessions through the **Live Traffic** toolbar, the [**Inspectors**]({%slug inspector-types%}) types, and the corresponding [**Rules**]({%slug modify-traffic-get-started%}) tab.
 The feature enables the saving and sharing of sessions, editing issued requests, marking, commenting sessions, and applying rules.

 ## Defining a Session

 A (web) session represents a single transaction between a client and a server, sometimes known as a request/response pair.
-Each session appears as a single entry in **Live Traffic**.
+Each session appears as a single entry in **Live Traffic** grid.
 Each session object has a **Request** and a **Response**, representing the data the client sends to the server and the data the server returns to the client.
 The session object also maintains a set of flags that record metadata about the session and a timers object that stores timestamps logged during the processing of the session.

 ## Live Traffic Toolbar

 The toolbar of the **Live Traffic** section provides various functionalities such as filtering by multiple criteria, using independent browser instances, searching, saving, and sharing sessions, and managing the user interface.

-Enable **Live Traffic** by switching to the **Capturing** mode to start capturing system traffic.
-To go into the **Paused** mode, use the **Off** switch state to pause the traffic capturing.

 The **Live Traffic** toolbar provides the following functionalities: